CNA vs LPN: differences in training, pay, scope, and which path to choose

 • Providing companionship and communication – especially important in long-term care

 CNAs work across a wide range of settings: nursing homes and long-term care facilities, hospitals (as patient care technicians or nursing assistants), home health agencies, assisted living facilities, and rehabilitation centers.
-Long-term care is the most common employer — the Bureau of Labor Statistics reports that roughly 37% of CNAs work in nursing and residential care facilities.
+Long-term care is the most common employer.
+Of the roughly 1,441,500 nursing assistant jobs the Bureau of Labor Statistics counted in its May 2025 wage estimates, skilled nursing care facilities account for about 492,000 and continuing care retirement communities and assisted living facilities for a further 150,000 – around 45% of the occupation between them.
+General medical and surgical hospitals are the next largest employer at roughly 426,000.

-CNAs are not licensed — they hold a state certificate and are listed on their state’s nurse aide registry.
-Each state sets its own minimum training hour requirements, which range from 75 hours (the federal minimum) to 175+ hours depending on the state.
+CNAs are not licensed – they hold a state certificate and are listed on their state’s nurse aide registry.
+Each state sets its own minimum training hour requirements.
+The federal floor is 75 hours, set by the Omnibus Budget Reconciliation Act of 1987 and codified at 42 CFR § 483.152; roughly 19 states use that floor unchanged, while the rest set higher requirements that top out at 180 hours in Maine and 175 in Missouri.
 The certification exam includes a written portion and a hands-on skills demonstration.

 What LPNs do